hankthevc/studio_b/README.md

 Pods must log every milestone inside `pods/` with the phase label (`P2-Polish`, `P3-Monetization`, etc.).

+## iOS Host Shell
+- `ios/StudioBHost` ships a SwiftUI catalog that reads `miniapps-manifest.json`, enforces Declared Age Range gating, and wraps each HTML payload inside a WKWebView with the `MiniHost` JavaScript bridge.
+- Set `MINIAPP_DEV_ROOT=/absolute/path/to/miniapps-studio-b` when running on Simulator so the host loads assets straight from the repo; omit it (or bundle the HTML under `ios/StudioBHost/Resources/MiniApps/`) before submitting to App Review.
+- The bridge exposes `window.MiniHost.requestSubscription`, `.isSubscribed`, `.getAgeRange`, `.getAgeCategory` (legacy), and `.track`.
+See `shared/appShell.js` plus `partner-kit/analytics/contracts.md` for event expectations.
+- Commerce mode defaults to a deterministic mock; point `STUDIOB_COMMERCE_BACKEND_URL` at `/server` (or your production backend) for Advanced Commerce initiation, or set `STUDIOB_COMMERCE_MODE=storekit` with real credentials to exercise StoreKit 2 locally.
+- Associated Domains are configured via `ios/StudioBHost/StudioBHost.entitlements`.
+Run `node scripts/generate_aasa.mjs` to emit the `apple-app-site-association` file whenever the manifest changes and deploy it to `https://miniapps.studio/.well-known/`.

+## Advanced Commerce Backend (reference)
+- The `/server` directory contains an Express bootstrap (`server/index.js`) that:
+  - Accepts purchase requests from the host (`POST /api/commerce/purchase`)
+  - Proxies App Store Server API `sendConsumptionInformation`
+  - Provides a webhook landing zone for StoreKit transaction notifications
+- Copy `server/env.sample` to `.env`, fill in Apple credentials, and run `npm start` inside `server/`.
+Set `STUDIOB_COMMERCE_BACKEND_URL=http://localhost:8787` before launching the host to test the full loop.

 ## Development Workflow
 1. **Scaffold / Refresh**
    - Use `python3 scripts/option_b_build.py --slug <slug>` for Tier 1 apps or `python3 scripts/generate_new_apps.py --slug <slug>` for the new app-shell based experiences.
    - Run `node scripts/phase2_refresh_readmes.mjs` after edits to normalize README structure + screenshots.
+   - Run `npm run manifest:generate` whenever `apple.json` metadata changes to refresh `miniapps-manifest.json`, the iOS bundle copy, and the universal-link index.
 2. **Spec + UX**
    - Update `SPEC.md` and `UX_NOTES.md` first.
 TripSpark is the visual + copy bar.
 3. **Deterministic Logic**